Skip to main content

 There are two types of permits:

-1. Emergent Permit – for film or theatrical productions utilizing minors for 1-2 days total.
-Please note, you may use this permit if you are filming with minors for more than 2 shoot days, as long as no individual minor works more than 2 of those production days.
-The New Jersey Department of Labor and Workforce Development requires two (2) working days advance notification (not including holidays or weekends) prior to filming, or the performance of a theatrical production, in order to guarantee that requisite child labor permits will be issued.
-For assistance with these permits contact Charles Ricciardi at the New Jersey Motion Picture & TV Commission at charles.ricciardi@njeda.gov or call 609-404-8984.
+1. Emergent Permit – Short term permit utilized for film or theatrical productions working with a minor for 1-2 days maximum.
+Please note that you may use this permit for more than 2 shoot days if no individual minor works more than 2 days on the production.
+The New Jersey Department of Labor and Workforce Development requires two (2) business days advance notification prior to filming, or the performance of a theatrical production, to guarantee that requisite child labor permits will be issued.
+For assistance with these permits contact Charles Ricciardi at the New Jersey Motion Picture & TV Commission (charles.ricciardi@njeda.gov / 609-404-8984).

 Some Quick Facts:

 Maximum Hours per day/week: Minors between the ages of 16 and 18 can work as long as 8 hours daily, 40 hours weekly, 6 days a week.
-Minors under 16 are permitted to be on set for a maximum of 8 hours daily and before the camera for a maximum of 5 of those hours, 24 hours weekly, 6 days a week.
-Combined hours of school and work must not exceed 8 hours daily.
+Minors under 16 are permitted to be on set for a maximum of 8 hours daily and working for a maximum of 5 hours daily, 24 hours weekly, 6 days a week.
+If a minor attends school and works on a production, the combined hours of school and work must not exceed 8 hours daily.
 The minor’s travel time to and from set is not factored into their on-set time or work time.
 In the case of theatrical productions, where the performances are separable into discrete shows, the proposed employment of minor will not exceed two shows in a day or a total of eight shows in any given week.

-Minors under 16 must be accompanied at all times by an adult who is a parent, guardian or representative of the employer.
-There is no minimum age requirement for children working in motion pictures and television programs.
-A current statement based upon a physical examination issued by a licensed physician, that certifies that the minor is in good health and will not likely be endangered by the working conditions of the prospective employment, must be provided.
-For minors under 8 years of age, the physical examination must include a visual acuity screening if practicable.
-The use of infants and toddlers, however, should be further governed by an abundance of caution, common sense and good judgment.
+Minors under 16 must be accompanied at all times by an adult who is a parent, or an officially appointed guardian.
+For minors under 8 years of age, a signed physical examination or note from the doctor must be presented.
+These documents must contain a doctor’s signature, be no more than a year old, and certify that the minor is in good health and will not likely be endangered by the working conditions of the prospective employment.
+There is no minimum age requirement for children working on theatrical productions, however the use of infants and toddlers should be further governed by an abundance of caution, common sense, and good judgment.

 Child Labor Law